SterL/BasicTCPServer/README.md

     @Override
     public void receive(Connection u, String s) {
+        //The main logic for your server goes here
     }

 Create and start the Server using the following block of code:

   ```